arnauddsj/plugin-import/README.md

-# Vue + Vite / Dynamic Plugin System
+# Vite vue / A Dynamic Plugin System for Vue3, Vite and a fastify server

 ## Overview